OmarHatemSalem/EgyFWD-Advanced-Web-Project-1/README.md

 This project creates an image processing API that takes images and resizes based on the query.

 ## Instructions
 To use the Journal, first run the `npm run start` command on NodeJS and then open up the link `localhost:3000` on your browser where you should see a `Hello World!` as a confimation of the health of the API and the project should work as specified.
-Be sure that you enter the `/api/images` in order to access the functionality of the
+Be sure that you enter the `/api/images` in order to access the functionality of the API.
+The Cached images can be found in the `thumb` folder in the main directory.
-API.

 ## Dependencies
 As mentioned, NodeJS is required to create the server.
 The npm packages used in production: `sharp` and `express` were included in the project.